topcoat/topcoat.github.com/src/documents/posts/introducing-topcoat/index.html.md

 layout: post
 comments: true
 isPost: true
+excerpt: Topcoat is a brand new open source CSS library designed to help developers build web apps with an emphasis on speed.
+It evolved from the Adobe design language developed for Brackets, Edge Reflow, and feedback from the PhoneGap app developer community.
 ---

 Topcoat is a brand new open source CSS library designed to help developers build web apps with an emphasis on speed.
 It evolved from the Adobe design language developed for Brackets, Edge Reflow, and feedback from the PhoneGap app developer community.